 Eventually, the team discarded this method as it was complex, time-consuming, and did not yield great results.

-The second approach was ‘unsupervised clustering’ to segment customers based on the customer interaction data.
+The second approach was ‘unsupervised clustering’ to segment customers based on the customer engagement, and interaction data.

 Unsupervised Clustering framework

 In this approach, a 24-hour window was broken down into 8 slots of 3 hours each, and customer opens in each slot were captured as model variables.
 Using the mini-batch ‘K-Means’ method, users got clustered into appropriate groups that were determined statistically.